 Enterprise-wide advocacy efforts like an analytics skills audit and setting up a centralized analytics center of excellence can help sharpen internal capabilities and refocus recruiting efforts.
 Also, consider a cross-functional data governance and management working group that defines the master data model and regularly reviews it for updates.

 Other leading practices for enterprise D&A enablement at high-growth organizations:

 - Training programs (internal and external) to improve D&A skills.

 - Sharing D&A knowledge between users and groups.

 - Actively publicizing high-value advanced analytics projects.

 - Driving the use of advanced analytics across the entire organization through centralized D&A coordination and cross-functional collaboration.

 - Defining clear roles and responsibilities across the organization to ensure that the D&A and overall corporate strategies are aligned.

 Well-designed data governance and management is essential for any company’s D&A hopes and dreams.

-As an example, KPMG recently helped a $20 billion wholesale distributor overcome pervasive master data management challenges across suppliers, vendors, products and its internal chart of accounts.
-Our experts collaborated with the client to revitalize the quality and consistency of the master data and operationalize leading technology to achieve a singular, consistent data source.
+As an example, KPMG recently helped a $20 billion wholesale distributor overcome pervasive master data management challenges across suppliers, vendors, locations, products and its internal chart of accounts.
+Our experts collaborated with the client to revitalize the quality, consistency and operational use of the master data across multiple disparate systems into a singular, consistent data source.